-Francis X. Hartle, D.Sc. is an Assistant Professor at RMU in the School of Informatics, Humanities and Social Science and Director for Criminal Justice Programs.
+Frank Hartle is the Associate Dean of the School of Informatics, Humanities, and Social Science.
+He is also an Assistant Professor of Criminal Justice and Director for Criminal Justice programs at RMU.
 His areas of research are cybercrime, cyber intelligence, threat intelligence, and the use of artificial intelligence, and augmented reality in law enforcement.
 At Robert Morris University, he led the design and implementation of the Master of Science in Cyber Investigation and Intelligence.
 Dr. Hartle has 30 years of experience in law enforcement and criminal justice to include the Pittsburgh Bureau of Police as an officer and detective.
 He serves as the Assistant Federal Security Director for Law Enforcement for DHS/TSA and prior as the Assistant to the Special Agent in Charge.
 Dr. Hartle was the Federal Air Marshal Service representative on the Pittsburgh FBI Joint Terrorism Task Force (JTTF).
 Locally, he serves as the Emergency Management Coordinator for his township.
 Dr. Hartle holds a Bachelor of Science degree in Computer Systems Technology from Duquesne University, a Master of Science degree in Criminal Justice Administration from Point Park University, and a Doctor of Science (D.Sc.) in Information Systems at Robert Morris University.

 - Our Alumni